.

 Are You Unsure About What Shoe Size You Should Order?

 There is a great resource I created where I help parents determine their child’s exact foot length and shape (narrow, medium, wide, extra wide, high instep).
-This resource will likely help avoid the stress of having your child’s feet touched while at the store and reduce the likelihood of ordering the wrong shoe size:
+This resource will likely help avoid the stress of having your child’s feet touched while at the store and reduce the likelihood of ordering the wrong shoe size.
+Here is a virtual shoe fitting service that will help you retrieve your child’s shoe size from home.

 What Socks Work Best for Children with Sensory Issues?